 Scope of the new notification requirement

-As drafted, the NSIB will apply to mergers and acquisitions by investors involving companies active in certain sectors, as well as the acquisition of assets including land, tangible property and intellectual property.
+As drafted, the NSIB will apply to mergers and acquisitions by foreign investors involving UK companies, as well as the acquisition of assets including land, tangible property and intellectual property.

 Powers of review and sanctions for non-compliance

 Notified transactions will be scrutinised to evaluate the extent to which they may pose ‘a threat to national security’.
 In such cases, the UK will have the ability to impose conditions on parties, such as altering the equity level that an investor is allowed to acquire, restricting access to certain commercial information and/or controlling access to certain operational sites or works.
 There will also be an option to block a deal in any sector that is deemed to pose an unacceptable national security risk.
 BEIS has made clear that it expects that the ‘vast majority’ of transactions will require no intervention and will be cleared quickly.

 Transactions that require mandatory notification that are closed without clearance will be legally void.
 The NSIB anticipates sanctions for non-compliance of up to 5% of global turnover or £10 million – whichever is the greater.
 Criminal sanctions including imprisonment of up to 5 years are also foreseen.
 This is a major change from the existing position where, due to the voluntary nature of UK merger control, there are no sanctions for completing deals without clearance although such transactions can be investigated post-closing and remedies imposed (including partial or full divestment) if required to address any competition, or indeed, national security issues.

 Retrospective review of existing transactions

 A significant feature of the NSIB is the anticipated five-year ‘retrospective power’ to review completed transactions that are deemed to raise national security concerns.
 This power was foreseen in the government’s consultation on legislative reform of foreign investment review in July 2018, but the anticipated period of review was expected to be six months.4